 A Whole Foods Prenatal Vitamin

 A whole foods vitamin is one made from fresh food compounds and is not a synthetic, laboratory-made version.
 So if everything on the bottle lists an ingredient and then as “as …” then it is typically a cheaper and synthetic vitamin.
 The problem with this kid of vitamin and not just prenatals, is that you body is not absorbing them as well, meaning paying the extra price actually is probably a balance in terms of how much your body is actually accepting.
 I have taken several different whole foods vitamins in my lifetime and there is none I love more than the New Chapter Prenatal.
-The cheapest whole foods prenatal that I have found is Rainbow Light and it is still one of the best prenatal vitamins to take!
+The cheapest whole foods prenatal that I have found is Rainbow Light **I do not take a prenatal vitamin in my pregnancies anymore because I focus on high nutrition and the Beef Liver and Fermented cod liver oil as mentioned above.

 Raw/Whole foods Calcium